rawidaniel/alx-system_engineering-devops/0x00-shell_basics/README.md

-# Descrirtion for each script
+# Description for each script

+1. 0-current_working_directory
-0. Script that prints the absolute path name of the current working directory
+   * Script that prints the absolute path name of the current working directory
+2. 1-listit
-1. Script that display the contents list of your current directory.
+   * Script that display the contents list of your current directory.
+3. 2-bring_me_home
-2. script that changes the working directory to the user’s home directory.
+   * script that changes the working directory to the user’s home directory.
+4. 3-listfiles
-3. Script that display current directory contents in a long format.
+   * Script that display current directory contents in a long format.
+5. 4-listmorefiles
-4. Script that Display current directory contents, including hidden files (starting with .).
+   * Script that Display current directory contents, including hidden files (starting with .).
 Use the long format.
+6. 5-listfilesdigitonly
-5. Script that display current directory contents with user and group IDs displayed numerically in long format including hidden files
+   * Script that display current directory contents with user and group IDs displayed numerically in long format including hidden files
+7. 6-firstdirectory
+   * Script that create my_first_directory directory in /tmp directory